 A cross reference leads to external documentation for example the documentation of your machine manufacturer or other supplier.

 Have you found any errors or would you like to suggest changes?

-We continuously strive to improve our documentation for you.
+We are continuously striving to improve our documentation for you.
 Please help us by sending your suggestions to the following e-mail address:

 tnc-userdoc@heidenhain.de